restrepo/VLF_CompressedSpectra/UFO/README.md

 ## Final remarks

-* To run the model need madgraph version 2_3_3 with pythia-pgs and Delphes.
+* To run the model madgraph version 2_3_3  is requiered with pythia-pgs and Delphes installed.